usepat/soniccontrol/README.md

 To install development libraries, one should run the following command.
 ```
+pip install -r requirements.txt
 pip install -r requirements_dev.txt
 ```

 This command installs all libraries listed in the file ``requirements_dev.txt``, which include libraries for testing and DevOps.
+The `requirements.txt` is for the necessary dependencies for the release to run.

+You can create a `requirements.txt` with `pip freeze > requirements.txt`

 ## Running Soniccontrol